Cosmetology Schools in New York State

 Another popular beauty field in New York, particularly in NYC, is creating looks for the performing arts.
 There are dozens of live theatres in the city, including Broadway, off-Broadway, and more.
 Plus, a ton of movies and TV shows are filmed there.

 While you don't need a cosmetology license for this type of work, training is essential as it's highly specialized.
 It's worth taking classes in theatre makeup, prosthetics, and more.
-Some of these may be offered as standalone continuing education classes, but many who enter this field opt to earn a theatre or film degree.
+Some of these may be offered as standalone continuing education classes.
+However, many who enter this field opt to earn a theatre or film degree.

 License renewal period